sherifmagdy32/gaming_os_tweaker/docs/OTHERS_GUIDE.md

     - Disable Only purge while in performance mode
     - Leave all values as default or customize on what works for you
 - Done

 ---

+## Interrupt Affinity Auto

+I have built this script that can automatically assign cores to device and parent devices to all 3 main categories of devices, that is, Mouse, GPU and LAN.

+It's also made to replace Interrupt affinity policy tool and MSI tool, or at least automate what you would do with them.

+You can run with powershell and will ask to run as administrator.

+Script can be found at [interrupt_affinity_auto.ps1](../scripts/optional_helpers/interrupt_affinity_auto.ps1)

+---